mitchellh/fogli/README.md

     p users[0].name
     p users[1].name

+Want to request multiple objects of different types in a single request?
+You can do that, too:

+    album, user = Fogli::Dynamic.find(141048101, "mitchellh")
+    p album.class # Fogli::Album
+    p user.class  # Fogli::User

 ## Authentication, Authorization, and Accessing Private Data

 To access private data, Facebook requires that the you gain an `access_token`